Daylight Saving Time: Tips for Falling Back Gracefully

 Rely on Dramatic Wake Ups

-While preparing for the time change (and after), use dramatic wake up to help your children adjust to the change.
+While preparing for the switch from daylight saving time (and after), use dramatic wake up to help your children adjust to the change.
 It’s entirely possible that after the change your baby may be waking earlier than normal.
 If this is the case, keep your baby’s room dark and quiet, and use a gentle method to encourage your child to go back to sleep.
 You may need to check on your baby and reassure that all is well, reminding them that it’s not quite time to wake up.

 At this point, you can either sit on a chair near the door or leave the room and do timed checks.
 If your child is over 2.5 years old, I recommend that you purchase a toddler clock or wake up alarm that signals them when its time to get up and start the day.
 This will help your toddler stay in bed — and hopefully fall back asleep — until at least 6:00 a.m.
 Then open the blinds and make a big deal of “good morning”.
 Make sure that you expose your baby to lots of natural light first thing in the morning to help reset his circadian rhythm to coincide with the new time.